 - Not set leaves the FRP setting as it is on the device.

 - Current accounts allow the accounts set currently on the personal profile of the device to be used after a wipe.

 - Predefined accounts allow you to define a list of Google accounts with which a device can be taken into use after a wipe.

 3. If you have chosen Predefined accounts as the FRP mode, add at least one Google account for taking the device into use after a wipe.

 To ensure that the activation of a device works after a reset, check that all the account IDs you have entered are valid and correct.
 Otherwise, you might no longer be able to use the device after a wipe.

 Every Google account has a numeric ID that is needed when predefining accounts for FRP.
 To get the ID of a Google account, follow the instructions.

 1. Sign in to the target Google account with a web browser.
-If you haven’t logged in to any account, you’ll need to do so later at the execution phase.
+If you haven't logged in to any account, you'll need to do so later in the execution phase.